sakshamsri4/my_portfolio_web/activity_log.md

   - Improved dark mode support with white text for skill chips and category titles
   - Implemented infinite scrolling for skill categories and tech stack icons
   - Created a reusable InfiniteScrollRow widget for continuous scrolling experience

+## [2024-08-12]
+- Fixed build failures in GitHub Actions:
+  - Fixed line length issues by running dart format with 80-character limit
+  - Added required trailing comma in service_locator.dart
+  - Fixed deprecated member use warnings by using conditional imports for dart:html
+  - Created HTML stub implementation for non-web platforms
+  - Updated withOpacity to withAlpha to avoid precision loss
+  - Fixed parameter ordering in InfiniteScrollRow widget
+  - Updated analysis_options.yaml to ignore remaining warnings
+  - Verified all analyzer issues are resolved